Jumio/mobile-sdk-ios/docs/integration_guide.md

 }
 ```

 As soon as the scan part has been confirmed and all processing has been completed `canFinish` is triggered. `scanPart.finish()` can now be called.
 During the finish routine the SDK checks if there is an add-on functionality for this part available, e.g. possible NFC scanning after an MRZ scan part.
+If an add-on is available, the `addonScanPart` step is triggered.

 `Jumio.Scan.Update` covers scan information that is relevant and might need to be displayed during the scanning process.